SmartGridready/SmartGridready.github.io/source/content/introduction.rst

 Introduction
 ============

-The goal of SmartGridready is to ensure seamless interoperability between energy management device and energy consuming, energy producing and energy measurement devices, allowing an intelligent power management.
+The goal of SmartGridready is to ensure seamless interoperability between energy management devices, energy consuming, energy producing and energy measuring devices, allowing an intelligent power management.

-SmartGridreay distinguishes between:
+SmartGridready distinguishes between:

 *   Controlled devices referred to as :term:`Product`